wander1ust/tipfi/README.md

 <img src='./public/assets/img/demo-transak-integration.gif' alt='Transak Integration demo' height='500'/>

 #### *️⃣ Transak button in an app
-With the help of this handy-dandy Transak button generator, I was able to quickly customize and add a Transak button to my gift giving app, where gifters can buy crypto with fiat and then send crypto as a gift to another address **💸🎁**.
+With the help of this handy-dandy Transak button generator, I was able to quickly customize and add a Transak button to my <a href='https://llclick.com/1jgbnp71/git-readme-tipfi' target='_blank'>gifting app</a>, where gifters can buy crypto with fiat and then send crypto as a gift to a giftee's wallet address **💸🎁**.

 <img src='./public/assets/img/crypto-gift.png' alt='Transak button in app' height='500'/>